HL Anyang: Community contributions

 As a team and organization the Halla have engaged in charitable work.
 In 2008 they had two charity games on 27 and 28 December.
 The admission fee was waved and instead fans were asked to make donations.
 The proceeds were donated to the poor children of Anyang city as well as the sick children's hospital.
 On 19 December 2009 The Anyang Halla organization donated 20,000 won for each goal that had been scored in the season to charity, totaling just over 2 million won.
 On 25 and 26 December 2010 Halla repeated their charity game series, and offered free admission to the game in exchange for donations to the sick children's hospitals in Gyeonggi Province.
 After the cancellation of the final series, the team held a charity game on 22 March 2011 to raise money for the Japanese earthquake victims.
 Instead of raising a trophy to celebrate their championship, the team took a final photo holding signs of sympathy and encouragement for Japan.
 The team raised almost 20 million won in donations for Japan.
 The team maintains a yearly tradition of giving free admission to students who take the College Scholastic Ability Test (CSAT) to promote rest and comfort after the difficult exam.

 Media

 The club launched a new radio broadcast deal in 2007 with Afreeca.com.
-On 11 May 2009, SBSsports acquired a five-year broadcast contract with the club.
+On 11 May 2009, SBS Sports acquired a five-year broadcast contract with the club.